aneldev/dyna-universal/README.md

 ```
 import 'dyna-universal';

 console.log('Are we are under node?
-Answer: ', env.isNode);       // writes, true or false
+Answer: ', envGlobal.isNode);       // writes, true or false
 console.log('Are we are under browser?
-Answer: ', env.isBrowser); // writes, true or false
+Answer: ', envGlobal.isBrowser); // writes, true or false

 ```